 Travel insurance policies cover things like trip cancellation, trip interruption, trip delay, lost or stolen bags, emergency medical treatment, and emergency evacuation.
 Most also include active adventure sports and rental car damage coverage or offer them as add-ons to the policy you choose.

 Numerous reliable and reputable companies offer travel insurance for you to consider.
-World Nomads is a great and affordable option; AIG Travel Insurance, Insured Nomads, and RoamRight are all great, too.
+SafetyWing is a great and affordable option; AIG Travel Insurance, Insured Nomads, and RoamRight are all great, too.

 The great thing about travel insurance it is very affordable.
 Even top-tier coverage won’t cost you much over $10 per day, and there are cheaper policies with lower reimbursement ceilings available too.